GitKarIn/e-device2/01-intro.Rmd

 # Introduction

 This bookdown document is intended to be a 'living document' which develops as more IEP surveys adopt the use of electronic data entry tools.
-Optimally, new e-device experiences and information can be shared with the IEP community through on-going presentations to the DUWG working group and updates to this documented.
+Optimally, new e-device experiences and information can be shared with the IEP community through on-going presentations to the DUWG working group and updates to this document.

 ## E-device Working Group Overview